Is your employee advocacy program failing?

 One of the biggest reasons employees don’t share content is a fear of getting in trouble at work.

 So, you’ll need to update your social media policy to clearly state that your organization encourages social media activity.
-Align with HR to make this new policy available for existing employees and new starters.
+Align with HR to ensure this new policy is available to existing employees and new starters.

-You can also provide social media guidelines to make employees feel at ease and ensure that any employee-generated content meets your expectations, such as using your brand logo correctly.
+You can also provide social media guidelines to help employees feel at ease and ensure that any employee-generated content meets your expectations, such as proper use of your brand logo.

-Finally, consider conducting training sessions with employees, focusing on how to use your platform (if applicable), how to optimize their LinkedIn profiles and content creation best practices.
+Finally, consider conducting training sessions for employees, focusing on using your platform (if applicable), optimizing their LinkedIn profiles, and content-creation best practices.

-Use our employee advocacy training plan for ideas, and find out if your platform provider offers training.
+Use our employee advocacy training plan for ideas, and check whether your platform provider offers training.
 We do!

 Identify Your Employee Value Proposition